vlang/docs/README.md

 ## External dependencies

-You'll need V, of course.
-Best to
+This project only requires V.  Best to
 [install it from source](https://github.com/vlang/v?tab=readme-ov-file#installing-v-from-source) if you don't already have it.

-Make sure you have [sass](https://sass-lang.com/install/) installed locally to build the css files.

 ## Contributing